Seven diseases CRISPR technology could cure

 The general consensus seems to be that more research is needed before this approach can be used in humans, especially as recent studies have pointed out this practice can have a high risk of unintended genetic edits in embryos.

-Huntington’s disease
+CRISPR for Huntington’s disease

 Huntington’s disease is a neurodegenerative condition with a strong genetic component.
 The disease is caused by an abnormal repetition of a certain DNA sequence within the huntingtin gene.
 The higher the number of copies, the earlier the disease will manifest itself.

-Treating Huntington’s could be tricky, as any off-target effects of CRISPR in the brain could have very dangerous consequences.
+Treating Huntington’s can be tricky, as any off-target effects of CRISPR in the brain could have very dangerous consequences.
 To reduce the risk, scientists are looking at ways to tweak the genome-editing tool to make it safer.

 In 2018, researchers at the Children’s Hospital of Philadelphia revealed a version of CRISPR/Cas9 that includes a self-destruct button.
 A group of Polish researchers opted instead for pairing CRISPR/Cas9 with an enzyme called nickase to make the gene editing more precise.